linode/apl-core/docs/development.md

     C --> test[Kubernetes manifests]
 ```

-Form the diagram, Helmfile leverages the chart located at `charts/jobs/` directory and populates values rendered in the `values/jobs/myapp.gotmpl` file.
+Form the diagram, Helmfile leverages the `jobs` chart located at `charts/jobs/` directory and populates values rendered in the `values/jobs/myapp.gotmpl` file.
 To learn about defining custom jobs, take a look at the `charts/jobs/values.yaml` file and jobs that are already defined in the `values/charts/jobs/` directory.

-**Note:** all jobs defined with the `*jobs` code snippet are deployed to the `maintenance` namespace.
+> All jobs defined with the `*jobs` code snippet are deployed to the `maintenance` namespace.

 ## Defining JSON schema

-If you app has any parameters that a user should manipulate then make sure you define it in the `values-schema.yaml` file.
+If your app has some parameters that a user should manipulate then make sure you define them in the `values-schema.yaml` file.

 ## Configuring Namespaces